devsim/devsim/README.md

 **DEVSIM** - TCAD Device Simulator

 **DEVSIM** is a tool for TCAD Device Simulation, using finite volume methods.
 The source code is provided by Devsim LLC.
-It is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0.html).
-Example scripts are also provided under this license.
-Other files are subject to the license terms of their copyright owners.

 ### Website: